 nahal joined Watsi on March 5th, 2015.
-Five years ago, nahal became the 976th member to automatically support a new Watsi patient every month.
-Since then, 5,032 more people have become monthly donors! nahal's most recent donation traveled 8,500 miles to support Emmanuel, 2-year-old from Kenya, to fund surgery for his hypospadias condition.
+Six years ago, nahal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nahal's most recent donation traveled 9,000 miles to support Mercy, a 28-year-old farmer from Malawi, to fund a thyroidectomy.